openstack/ironic/doc/source/contributor/dev-quickstart.rst

 16.04 (or later) or Fedora 24 (or later).
 Make sure your machine is fully up to date and has the latest packages installed before beginning this process.

+The ironic-tempest-plugin is necessary if you want to run integration tests, the section `Ironic with ironic-tempest-plugin`_ tells the extra steps you need to enable it in DevStack.

 .. seealso::

     https://docs.openstack.org/devstack/latest/